zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 ---
 Name: Coalesce Destination
-LastMod: 2023-02-28
+LastMod: 2025-06-23
 ---

 # Coalesce Destination

 ## Description

 The `CoalesceDestination` option lets you update the destination value if the value is null in the database.
-This option is equivalent of doing a `ISNULL(DestinationTable.ColumnName, StagingTable.ColumnName)` in SQL Server.
+This option is the equivalent of doing an `ISNULL(DestinationTable.ColumnName, StagingTable.ColumnName)` in SQL Server.

 ### Example